harryhope/newshack/README.md

 npm run profile
 ```
 This is a good way to understand the impact libraries have on file size and load time.

+## Deploying
+Newshack is designed to be deployed on [GitHub Pages](https://pages.github.com).
+The `gh-pages` branch of this repo contains built js checked in to the repo.
+To deploy, simply merge `master` into `gh-pages`, run `npm run build`, and then commit and push the changes from `gh-pages` to GitHub.